Bedrock-OSS/bedrock-wiki/docs/concepts/entity-properties.md

 ## Entity Permutations

--   Entity Permutations are implemented to apply a set of components every tick if the condition met.
+-   Entity Permutations are implemented to apply a set of components every tick if the condition is met.
--   `permutations` array is inserted in the `minecraft:entity` object, the same level as `components` object:
+-   `permutations` array is inserted in the `minecraft:entity` object, the same level as the `components` object:

 ```json
 "permutations": [